Valentin Matyashev

-Valentin Vasilievitch Matyashev (October 8, 1927 – January 6, 2008) was a General Director of the Research Institute of Instrument Design (NIIP) from 1978 to 1998, Professor, Laureate of the Lenin and State awards, academician of the International Academy of Informatization.
+Valentin Vasilievitch Matyashev (October 8, 1927 – January 6, 2008) was a General Director of the Research Institute of Instrument Design (NIIP) from 1978 to 1998.
+A professor, Laureate of the Lenin and State awards and academician of the International Academy of Informatization.

-Under the leadership of Matyashev second and third generations of Buk SAM system were created in NIIP.
+Under the leadership of Matyashev, second and third generations of Buk SAM system were created in NIIP.

 One of the most significant developments under his direction became the weapons control system "Zaslon" for MiG-31 interceptor and "Myech" (Sword) for the multirole fighter Su-27.

-His is an Honorary Citizen of Zhukovsky.
+He is an honorary citizen of Zhukovsky.